Cotes-d'Armor tourism & sightseeing

 Cotes d'Armor: the coast

-Travelling east from the Granite Rose coast, the traditional fishing village at Paimpol is very pleasant to explore, and from here you can also take a boat trip to visit the Ile-de-Brehat and visit the 12th century pilgrim's abbey at Beauport (one of just 33 listed 'Grand Sites of France').
+Travelling east from the Granite Rose coast, the traditional fishing village at Paimpol has a harbour to explore, and from here you can also take a boat trip to visit the Ile-de-Brehat, and visit the 12th century pilgrim's abbey at Beauport (one of just 33 listed 'Grand Sites of France').

-To the north-east of Saint-Brieuc you should follow the coast path along Cap Frehel which is very picturesque, and there are also many popular beaches to be found near the Cap-Frehel headland, both to the east and the west.
+To the north-east of Saint-Brieuc you should follow the coast path along Cap Frehel which is very picturesque, visit the resort at Le Val-André, and there are also many popular beaches to be found near Erquy and the Cap-Frehel headland, both to the east and the west.

 The Cap d'Erquy next to Cap Frehel is also a 'Grand Site of France', and we suggest you follow your walk along the headland with a trip to the nearby Fort-la-Latte.